COMSOC-Community/comsoc-website/README.md

 - Dump the content of the website in the folder.
 - You are done.

-This is useful to serve old COMSOC Workshop websites for instance.
+This is useful, for instsnce, to archive the website of an old COMSOC Workshop.

 Note that Server Side Includes like `<!--#include file="header.html" -->` are not supported.
 If you have a website that uses them, you should first flatten it.

 ## Development

-The website is developped in Jekyll to provide easy integration with the GitHub tools.
+The website was developed in Jekyll to provide easy integration with the GitHub tools.
-It should be relatively easy for anyone to make some changes even if they are not very familiar with Jekyll.
+It should be relatively easy for anyone to make basic changes, even if they are not very familiar with Jekyll.

-All the source files for the website are placed in the `docs` folder (because of GitHub Page requirements).
+All the source files for the website are placed in the `docs` folder (due to GitHub Page requirements).

 ### Layouts

 The general layouts of the pages are described in the `_layouts` folder.
-These layours define the general structure of every page.
+These layouts define the general structure of every page.

 ### Pages

-All pages are described in markdown files mostly located in the root of the `docs` folder.
+All pages are described in markdown files, mostly located in the root of the `docs` folder.

-They all start with such a header that indicates which layout together with additional
+They all start with such a header that indicates which layout is to be used, together with some additional information:
-information:

 ```
 ---